NavigationContentFooter

 Note

-To be able to communicate with the RPN-SAN, you need to allow your servers to access it.
+To communicate with the RPN-SAN, you must allow your servers to access it.

 1. Connect to the Dedibox console and click Storage > RPN-SAN.